 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Thank you!
 Learn more.

 Creating a simple home makerspace to inspire creativity – I love the portable design!
 Plus, airplane activities for preschoolers.

 Four-year-old Anna LOVES making things!
 From paper dragons to rainbows with googley eyes to sculptures and paper mache, this girl is a maker.
 Keeping a child like this busy can be a bit of a challenge, but I solved that problem a couple of weeks ago by setting up a simple home makerspace for her.
 I set it up so that it is portable – she can work at the dining room table when I am in the kitchen, or at the little table in my room when I am working on the computer.

-Inspiring Creativity With A Simple Home Makerspace
+Use A Simple Home Makerspace to Inspire Creativity

 I took a while to find the perfect container for this makerspace, before settling on this Deflecto rotating carousel organizer.
 It was a splurge, but much more affordable than signing her up for an art class!
 I liked the 9 removable bins with lids, and the fact that it rotates.

 Stocking a Home Makerspace

 Here is what Anna’s Makerspace is currently filled with:

 - felt circles